-Quarantine School Blues: 8 Remote Learning Hurdles & ADHD Expert Solutions
+8 Teen Learning Hurdles & ADHD Expert Solutions

 Your teen’s world — academics, athletics, and social life — has been blown to smithereens.
 This is understandably disconcerting — and disruptive to the learning process, not to mention the living process.
 Parents today need a new set of tools to manage a whole new set of challenges.
 Here, find effective strategies for helping your teen with ADHD develop the routine and habits needed to unlock quarantine schooling success.

-Teens stuck at home during this pandemic are trapped inside with new challenges and expectations, many of which require executive functions, time-management skills, and internal motivation — qualities that, in the best of times, are in short supply for many students with attention deficit hyperactivity disorder (ADHD), executive functioning challenges, or learning disabilities (LD).
+Teens attending high school during this pandemic are navigating unprecedented challenges and expectations, many of which require executive functions, time-management skills, and internal motivation — qualities that, in the best of times, are in short supply for many students with attention deficit hyperactivity disorder (ADHD), executive functioning challenges, or learning disabilities (LD).

 Meanwhile, parents who are sheltering in place while helping their teens learn at home are feeling frustrated and confused about reasonable school expectations — and how to achieve them.
 They have lots of questions and are in need of effective strategies.

-To address parents’ most pressing concerns, ADDitude recently sought insight from Jodi Sleeper-Triplett, an ADHD coach and coach trainer, founder of JST Coaching & Training, and author of Empowering Youth with ADHD.
+To address parents’ most pressing concerns, ADDitude recently sought insight from Jodi Sleeper-Triplett, an ADHD coach and coach trainer, founder of JST Coaching & Training, and author of Empowering Youth with ADHD (#CommissionsEarned).